1,000+ Opportunities

 Save a search for “DEPT OF DEFENSE” or related topics and get emailed when new opportunities appear.

-Search similar grants →Based on current listing details, eligibility includes: This is a non-discretionary program only available to the 50 States, 4 Territories and the District of Columbia National Guard (S/T/D).
+Search similar grants →According to the current listing, eligibility includes: This is a non-discretionary program only available to the 50 States, 4 Territories and the District of Columbia National Guard (S/T/D).
 Eligible applicant types include: U.S. State Government (including the District of Columbia), U.S. Territory (or Possession) Government (including freely-associated states).
-Applicants should confirm final requirements in the official notice before submission.
+Confirm the full requirements in the official notice before applying.

 Past winners and funding trends for this program